 So, without further ado, let’s see what the best things you can do in Patra are and which attractions you shouldn’t miss.

-Arguably the most remarkable spot in Patra, the city’s medieval castle, stands on a soft hill overlooking Patra’s Old Town.
+Arguably the most remarkable site in Patra, the city’s medieval castle stands on a gentle hill overlooking Patra’s Old Town.

-However, despite its strategic location, throughout the centuries, Patra’s castle was conquered by the Franks and, later on, by the Turkish during the long years of Ottoman domination in the country.
+Despite its strategic location, Patra’s castle was conquered by the Franks and later by the Turks during the long years of Ottoman rule in the country.
 This fortress was continuously used for defensive purposes until relatively recent years, being used as shelter even during WWII.

 Currently open to visits, the Castle of Patra is an excellent observation point with breathtaking views of the city and the sea.
 In summer, locals and visitors alike can enjoy several musical and artistic events in its small theater.

-Patra’s Saint Andrew’s Cathedral is the most important church in town, the biggest in Greece, and the third-largest in the Balkans.
-It is dedicated to the city’s patron saint and protector, often worshiped as a miracle worker since locals believed him to be the saint that protected the citizens of Patra from the many sieges and constant pirate attacks that the area underwent all through the centuries.
+It is dedicated to the city’s patron saint and protector, often worshiped as a miracle worker, as locals believed he protected the citizens of Patra from the many sieges and constant pirate attacks the area endured over the centuries.

 Besides, according to Catholic tradition, Apostle Andrew was crucified near the port of Patra, where this impressive cathedral stands today.

-Built in relatively recent years, the church dates from 1974, and there is a small spring only steps from the church that, according to the legend, is the exact post where Saint Andrew was killed.
+The church was inaugurated in 1974, and there is a small spring only steps from the church that, according to local tradition, marks the spot of Saint Andrew’s martyrdom in Patras.

-One more impressive site to discover is the incredible Roman Amphitheater or Odeon of Patra.
-The site, which remained buried for centuries, was found by accident in 1889 when the port of Patra was being built.
-Restoration works took more than fifty years since, all around the area, continuous archaeological sites came to light as reconstruction took place.
+Another impressive site to visit is the Roman Amphitheater (Odeon) in Patra.
+The site, which had remained buried for centuries, was discovered by accident in 1889 during the construction of the port of Patra.
+Restoration work has takenmore than 50 years throughoutthe area, numerous archaeological sites chave cometo light as reconstruction tprogressed

 Visit The Archaeological Museum

-Inside the premises, the exhibitions are organized into different categories, showcasing objects related to public and private life and life after death and covering various historical periods, from the Mycenaean times to the Roman era.
+Inside the premises, the exhibitions are organized into categories, showcasing objects related to public and private life, life after death, and various historical periods, from the Mycenaean period to the Roman era.

 Spend A Few Hours At The Folk Art Museum Of Patra

-Known as a heritage museum, the Folk Art Museum of Patra is one exciting place to visit.
-The space was established to preserve the local traditions and showcase numerous artifacts and other folklore items related to ancient local costumes and activities.
+Known as a heritage museum, the Folk Art Museum of Patra is an exciting place to visit.
+The space was established to preserve local traditions and showcase artifacts and folklore related to ancient local costumes and activities.

-On display, dozens of work instruments and agricultural tools were used in the region, many of which related to olive oil production.
-There are also old pieces of furniture as well as handmade fabrics or utensils collected in Patra and several other small villages around the town.
+On display were dozens of work tools and agricultural implements used in the region, many related to olive oil production.
+There are also old pieces of furniture, as well as handmade fabrics and utensils, collected in Patra and several other small villages around the town.

-Researchers and anthropology students from all over the world reach the museum to use the impressive library and photo archives and visit different traditional workrooms built to preserve ancient crafts and artisan work such as wax, shoe, and even hat making.
+Researchers and anthropology students from around the world visit the museum to see the impressive library and photo archives, and to learn about traditional crafts that preserve ancient crafts, including wax, shoe, and hat making.

 Don’t Skip The Municipal Theater

-Usually described as a modern architectural wonder, Patra’s Apollo Municipal Theatre was built back in 1972.
-It’s a remarkable replica of the famous Milanese opera house, Teatro Alla Scala, and it can host up to 200 people.
-The theater is located in Patra’s main square, and it has a unique role in Patra’s cultural life.
+It’s often described as a miniature replica of Milan’s La Scala and can accommodate up to 300 people.
+The theater is located in Patra’s main square and plays a unique role in the city’s cultural life.

 Spend A Relaxing Time At The Hammam

 Patra is another city in Greece where the influence of hundreds of years of Turkish domination is still part of society and everyday life.
-And the Turkish Baths of Patra are one more ingredient of the Ottoman heritage.
+The Turkish Baths of Patra are another component of that heritage.

-However, it is pretty surprising to learn that construction works started even before the total domination of the city by the Turkish, dating back to the fifteenth century, the last years of Venetian domination.
-Patra’s hot baths are the oldest hammams in Greece and are still in use.
+However, it is surprising to learn that construction work began even before the city’s full Turkish domination, dating back to the fifteenth century, the last years of Venetian rule.
+Patra’s historic hammam is widely dregarded asthe oldest Turkish bath in Greece and remains in operation.

 Learn About The Prestigious Peloponnese Wines

-One of the most visited places in the nearby area is Achaia Clauss Winery, located a very short ride from the center in the region of Achaia.
+One of the most visited places in the area is Achaia Clauss Winery, a short ride from the center of Achaia.
 The winery was founded in the nineteenth century by a Bavarian trader who became a winemaker after discovering Patra’s verdant hills, which are ideal for grape cultivation.

-Despite being new to the winemaking industry, his passion for the quality of local grapes and resulting wines quickly turned his company into the most important winery in the region, specializing in the trademark grape of Patra, mavrodafni.
+Despite being new to the winemaking industry, his passion for the quality of local grapes and the resulting wines quickly made his company the region’s leading winery, specializing in the trademark grape of Patra, mavrodafni.

-The winery is one of the most visited places in the region, attracting wine connoisseurs from all over the world interested in witnessing traditional winemaking methods that have not changed through the years.
+The winery is one of the most-visited places in the region, attracting wine connoisseurs from around the world to witness traditional winemaking methods that have not changed over the years.

 Go Scuba Diving In Patra

 Another key thing to do in Patra is to try your scuba diving skills.
-All over the area, there are diving sites where it is possible to observe a few interesting wrecks.
-Some of the sites are perfect for people just beginning their diving adventures, while other wrecks are for more experienced divers.
+Across the area, there are diving sites where you can observe several notable wrecks.
+Some sites are ideal for beginners, while others are for more experienced divers.

 In town and on the coast, you’ll easily find several diving centers that organize excursions, boat trips, night diving, diving for beginners, courses, and group diving to the different sites along the coast.

 Only eight kilometers east of Patra, don’t skip a visit to the village of Rio.
-The place is quite visited for its gorgeous beach with tourist amenities, lounges, umbrellas, and a few bars and tavernas.
-Besides, not far from the area, there is a seat of the important University of Patra.
+The place is popular for its beautiful beach, with tourist amenities, lounges, umbrellas, and a few bars and tavernas.
+Additionally, the University of Patra is nearby, a major institution.

-However, the main reason to visit is to marvel at the incredible engineering wonder that is the Rio-Antiro Bridge.
+However, the main reason to visit is to marvel at the Rio–Antirrio Bridge.

-The structure is the world’s second-largest cable bridge and connects the Peloponnese peninsula to the region of Sterea.
-Those travelers interested in photography will have a blast shooting in the area and discovering all the photogenic sights that this place offers.
+The Rio–Antirrio (Charilaos Trikoupis) Bridge is widely cited for having the world’s second-longest cable-stayed deck, connecting the Peloponnese to mainland Greece (Sterea Ellada).
+Photography enthusiasts will enjoy shooting in the area and discovering the photogenic sights this place offers.

-Other than discovering the interesting findings related to athletic installations for the Olympic games, there is also a magnificent Zeus sanctuary.
-When visiting, don’t skip a stop at the Ancient Stadium, the Temple of Zeus and Hera, as well as the Archaeological Museum of Olympia.
+In addition to the notable findings related to Olympic Games facilities, there is a magnificent Zeus sanctuary.
+When visiting, don’t skip stops at the Ancient Stadium, the Temple of Zeus and Hera, and the Archaeological Museum of Olympia.

 The surrounding green scenery offers incredible hiking or biking opportunities, fantastic hotel facilities, and several excellent Greek tavernas, all the ingredients you need for a great day away from Patra.